Rare Disease Drug Product Manufacturing Addressing the Challenges.

 Early stage development must be process orientated and data driven to make the most of limited resources and de-risk development programs.
 Employing Quality-by-Design (QbD) and Design of Experiment (DoE) approaches throughout the formulation and/or lyophilization cycle development process aids in the identification and resolution of challenges such as solubility or bioavailability in advance of scale-up, validation and manufacturing, helping develop formulations and analytical methods that are robust and reliable to simplify the transition to clinical and commercial manufacturing.

 Utilizing manufacturing processes such as drug in capsule (DIC) and fully automated sterile fill-finish assist in preserving API with minimal line losses, providing valuable cost and product efficiencies.
 Considering that many orphan drug bulk drug substances are biological in nature, they can be difficult to come by and are produced in small batch sizes.
 Maximizing batch yield is of primary importance and many tools may be helpful such as filter and tubing size selection, QC analytical and microbiological testing strategies and use of fill equipment with non-destructive weight checks.
-Often specialized sterile fill-finish approaches such as using the Cytiva SA25 robotic platform can provide tailored solutions of high-quality primary packaging components (vials, prefilled syringes or cartridges) in smaller packaging sizes and with less product loss.
+Often specialized sterile fill-finish approaches such as using the Cytiva SA25 robotic platform can provide tailored solutions of high quality primary packaging components (vials, prefilled syringes or cartridges) in smaller packaging sizes and with less product loss.

 Flexible Scale Manufacturing